patm1987/PatrickSE/_posts/2009-07-29-GameNarrativeReview.md

 ---
 layout: post
-title: "Animation Project"
+title: "Game Narrative Review - Prey"
-categories: DigiPen Graphics
+tags: DigiPen Essays
 ---
 This is a game narrative review I wrote of the game Prey in Eng400.
 I am posting this paper since it has been accepted for a poster session at GDC Austin 2009.